pnpninja/ParallelComputing/README.md

       * Dartboard Method
       * Quadrant Integration Method
     * Integration on High Power Functions
+      * Includes support for Reduction Formula in Trigonometry

  * Finance
     * Simulation of Brownian Movement of a Stock Price